This content was last reviewed May 2020

 Cash is the lifeblood of small businesses that keeps daily operations running, and most businesses that fail do so because of cash problems.
 Despite this, too many small business owners struggle to manage cash flow effectively.

 Of course, late payments don’t help.
-It’s a huge issue – FSB research shows that 83% of small businesses have to deal with payments that are made after the agreed date, with around one in seven (14%) paid late more than half the time by their business or public sector customers.
+It’s a huge issue – we found that 83% of small businesses have to deal with payments that are made after the agreed date.
+And, around one in seven small business are paid late more than half the time by their business or public sector customers.

-Recent research from BACS Payment Schemes Ltd in spring 2019 showed that this late payment problem is causing more than one-third of small businesses to have difficulties with cash flow - a figure which is also reflected in FSB’s research.
+Recent research from BACS Payment Schemes showed that this late payment problem is causing more than one-third of small businesses to have difficulties with cash flow - a figure which is also reflected in our research.
 According to this study, 43% of respondents experienced late payments during 2018 and, of these, 78% of had to wait more than a month beyond their agreed terms before they were paid.

 But sometimes even multiple reminders, whether automated or not, still aren’t enough to spur a late payer into action.
 If that’s the case, it’s time to think about taking the next step.

 If you’re unwilling to write off the debt, you could always hang in there to see if more reminders will eventually pay off, although in our experience, this rarely works.
 Alternatively, you could involve a third party – either a debt collector or a solicitor.
 This has several advantages.
 It saves you time and stress, can help preserve your relationship with the client, and offers a high success rate.

 The first thing the third party will do is send your debtor a letter from a solicitor, which in the majority of cases is enough to cajole most people into paying.